AbdullahMPrograms/ReBind/README.md

 - maybe add segmented button in replace window with keys, macros, layer options
 - eventually seperate functions massively to avoid cross and over computation (reading variables from json and computing on top of them)
   - like when saving keys or resetting or in update_buttons, they should all call a function for values
-- to speed up the replace key window async build the keys when open window
-  - do later, too complicated
 - add font theme options
 - place create sidebar buttons function inside create sidebar frame function etc
 - Add autocorrect to comboboxes (maybe use ctkscrollabledropdown on github)